 - Habeas corpus, in which the legality of your confinement is challenged

-- Expungement, in which access to your criminal record is restricted from the public and is only available to law enforcement or the criminal justice system
+- Expungement, which is when access to your criminal record is restricted from the public and is only available to law enforcement or the criminal justice system

-- Sentencing modification hearings, in which a request is made to the court to modify the sentencing based on new factors favorable to you
+- Sentencing modification hearings, in which a request is made to the court to modify the sentencing based on new factors that are favorable to you

-Various aspects of trial court proceedings can be reviewed by an appeals court to determine if any legal errors were made, whether pre-trial motions were taken, or what took place during the trial.
-In an appeal, your attorney is looking for mistakes that would justify reversing the trial court’s findings or having your case remanded back to the trial court for further proceedings.
+Various aspects of trial court proceedings can be reviewed by an appeals court to determine whether any legal errors were made, whether pretrial motions were taken, or what took place during the trial.
+In an appeal, your lawyer is looking for mistakes that would justify reversing the trial court’s findings or remanding your case back to the trial court for further proceedings.
 In an appeal, new evidence is not presented.
 Rather, your attorney will present verbal or written briefs outlining the mistakes made at your trial to the appellate court.
-These arguments may be countered by attorneys for the other side.
+These arguments may be countered by lawyers for the other side.

-Mistakes that may lead to a reversal or to remanding your case back to the lower court for further action can include the:
+Mistakes that may lead to a reversal or the remanding of your case back to the lower court for further action can include the following:

 How Habeas Corpus Works

 A petition called habeas corpus can be filed with the court if you have been confined and have been denied release after a direct appeal.
 It can also be filed requesting the overturn of an invalid sentence or the overturn of a denial of bond.
-It only applies to individuals who have been held in custody and may be based on various factors that demonstrate a violation of one’s Constitutional rights, such as incompetent legal counsel, a lack of evidence, illegal search and seizure, and other legal grounds.
+It only applies to individuals who have been held in custody, and it may be based on various factors that demonstrate a violation of one’s constitutional rights, such as incompetent legal counsel, a lack of evidence, illegal search and seizure and other legal grounds.